 Social media isn’t a one-and-done kind of marketing.
-Instead, consistency and constant testing is required for you to achieve success.
-You will need to find the balance in publishing content, monitoring insights, and responding to people.
+Instead, consistency and constant testing are required for you to achieve success.
+You will need to find the right balance in publishing content, monitoring insights, and responding to people.
 While this may sound time-consuming, it will allow you to understand your audience better and build meaningful relationships with them.

 Social media trends change frequently.
 So you have to keep yourself updated to stay relevant.
 It can be an equally overwhelming task, but it can give you a better view of your target audience’s interest.
 It gives you an insight into topics and trends they are most likely to respond to, which you can definitely use in your next marketing campaign.